Letters from Lodi

 • Stampede Vineyard (known for edgy acidity and grippy tannin offsetting flowery red fruit)

 • Marian's Vineyard (St. Amant Winery's iconically full, plush, earth-nuanced vintages)

 • Wegat Vineyard (flowery blue and dark berry notes juxtaposed with loamy undertones)

 • Soucie Vineyard (opulent fruit with a pungent earthiness personified in m2 Wines bottlings),

 • TruLux Vineyard (an essence of the fleshy, dark fruit-toned, rustic/earthy style of Lodi's "west side").

 Of course, there are other Lodi Zinfandel growths with unique profiles that have become fairly easy to identify (at least to the cognoscente), but the aforementioned are undoubtedly the best known — at least for now.

-And as more and more small, handcraft, minimal intervention wineries produce Carignans from vineyards like Jessie's Grove's 1900 Block (also called Spenker Ranch) and the Shinn family's Mule Plane Vineyard (planted in the 1920s), we are beginning to get a very good feel for these growths' terroir-related identities.
-Hopefully, this will serve as examples that will lead to increased valuation of other old vine Lodi plantings that are lesser known and still largely unappreciated — lest they be ignominiously torn out from the ground for lack of perceived marketability.
+And as smaller and smaller, handcraft, minimal intervention wineries produce Carignans from vineyards like Jessie's Grove's 1900 Block (also called Spenker Ranch) and the Shinn family's Mule Plane Vineyard (planted in the 1920s), we are beginning to get a very good feel for these growths' terroir-related identities.
+Hopefully, this will serve as an example that will lead to increased valuation of other old vine Lodi plantings that are lesser known and still largely unappreciated — lest they be ignominiously torn out from the ground for lack of perceived marketability.